jmirfield/go-support-chat/README.md

 Looking for feedback!

 # Design
 Server in the internal/chat package does the bulk of the work.
 All messages get sent to the Server and flow to the appropriate client(s).
 Client in internal/chat package is used for both support and end user clients.
 If a support user registers, Server moves them into the workers map waiting for an end user to join.
 If an end user joins, they get sent to the user queue.
-The queue is polled on certain actions like if a support user registers, or if an end user disconnects.
+The queue is polled on certain actions like if a support user registers, or if an end user disconnects and if there is an available support user, the end user gets removed from the queue and connected.

 # Usage
 You will need to run at least 3 terminals to play around with this.